 Content marketing is something that’s more or less an untested science right now.
 Are there tried and true methods that do work?
 Sure.
 It’s not as if there aren’t knowledge pools on how to run a successful marketing campaign, but it’s definitely not like print media where there’s years of examples to fall back on in terms of what works and what doesn’t.
 This means that hiring one person isn’t going to work.

-Now for a big agency.
-As great as it would be to just send off all your worries and woes to a company instead of handling it in house, content marketing websites and agencies are very impersonal.
-Some can show you statistics and give you diagnostic reports, but nothing like the great capability of seeing the data for yourself and removing the middle man in the process.
+Now, for a big agency.
+As great as it would be to just send off all your worries and woes to a company instead of handling it in-house, content marketing websites and agencies are very impersonal.
+Some can show you statistics and give you diagnostic reports, but it’s nothing like the great capability of seeing the data for yourself and removing the middle man in the process.

-- Someone who can execute the content is also necessary.
-Not just anyone can craft the content you need to succeed.
-There are high standards for content on the Internet, simply because it’s a vehicle for information overload.
+This person is also necessary.
+And it’s not just anyone can craft the content you need to succeed.
+There are high standards for content on the internet, simply because it’s a vehicle for information overload.
 A content crafter knows exactly how to attract audience members who are already bombarded with all kinds of content on a daily basis – but they’ll certainly be clicking on yours.

-Now you know the three main areas you need to focus on and how these jobs all interact with each other.
-Now the question is this: how do you fill these positions if you aren’t using in-house freelancers or agencies?
+You now know the three main areas you need to focus on and how these jobs all interact with each other.
+Now the question is this: How do you fill these positions if you aren’t using in-house freelancers or agencies?

-You have a few options available to you that are pretty profitable overall:
+You have a couple of options available to you that are pretty profitable overall:

 - Don’t just hire someone you think of as an outsider.
 Hire more employees and induct them into your business.
 Make sure they work well together, and help integrate them into the workplace as permanent additions to your task force.